 As a graduate, you’ll be able to help individuals with everything from banking, consumer credit and life insurance to financial planning.

 Note: Students starting in January should plan on attending for four consecutive semesters.Courses Program Standards

 Upon successful completion of the program, a graduate will:

 A 150-hour (minimum) work placement will give you valuable practical industry experience and preparation for employment.
 You’ll find your own placement under the guidance of the program co-ordinator and will learn effective job search skills.

-More Canadians are looking for help with managing their money, which means greater opportunities for you to build a progressive and profitable career in the growing financial services sector.
+More Canadians are looking for help with managing their money meaning greater opportunities for you to build a progressive and profitable career in the growing financial services sector.